 How we work

-raising awareness of street children’s issues in the UK
+- raising awareness of street children’s issues in the UK

-making it easier for those in the UK to support, volunteer at, raise funds for or remain connected with SBT.
+- making it easier for those in the UK to support, volunteer at, raise funds for or remain connected with SBT.

 - Where appropriate, routine running costs.
 This applies particularly where other donors are unwilling for their funds to be used in this way.
-Donations for capital expenditure or new project funding has an important role to play, but none of SBT’s programmes can be delivered without significant expense on unglamorous essentials such as monthly salaries, food and transport.
+Donations for capital expenditure or new project funding can have an important role to play, but none of SBT’s programmes can be delivered without significant expense on unglamorous essentials such as monthly salaries, food and transport.

 - Mental Health Programme.
 It may seem self-evident that children who have found themselves alone on the streets after running away, being trafficked, or losing their parents will have some kind of trauma and need care for the mind as well as the body.
 But SBT was the first organisation to recognise this by implementing an integral mental health programme, and it continues to lead the way in this area.

 - Contact points.
 We have been keen to support contact points on the grounds that they have a big impact on a large number of children for very low overheads.
 The urgent interventions made by staff at places throughout Delhi to children in the most immediate need are life-enhancing and sometimes life-saving.